galette/galettedoc/source/development/plugins.rst

 Of course, you will probably need something more than simple ``echo`` from a display point of view;

-Globally, inside Galette, `GET` routes displays informations (lists, forms, ...) and `POST` routes do actions.
+Globally, inside Galette, `GET` routes displays information (lists, forms, ...) and `POST` routes do actions.
 That way, forms will have a `POST` action, that will do the job, and then will redirect on a `GET` page.

 Displaying a page from a Smarty template would look like: